 - Secure Cell: a multi-mode protected data container, can be used on files, SQL records, or any form of structured data record.

 What sets Themis apart

 - Themis is simple.
-Themis is built around ease of use.
-Each high level language interface is tested against 'native' programmers expectations.
-Code style and syntax sugar are adjusted according to best practices of each language and validated by our security team so that usability doesn't impact security.
+Themis is built around the ease of use.
+Each high level language interface is tested against 'native' programmers' expectations.
+Code style and syntactic sugar are adjusted according to the best practices of each language and validated by our security team so that usability doesn't impact security.

 - Themis is modern.
-The design of our cryptographic stack and our approach to implementation and modularity is intended to reflect best practice in current cryptography using algorithms and techniques based on their track record and risk assessments based on modern attack scenarios.
+The design of our cryptographic stack and our approach to implementation and modularity is intended to reflect the best practices in current cryptography using algorithms and techniques based on their track record and risk assessments based on modern attack scenarios.

 - Themis is widely available.
 The set of high-level languages, in which Themis is available, will grow with each release.
 We will also be adding more platforms and architectures.
 Themis is written in ANSI C and designed to build everywhere so if Themis is not available for your platform right now - it will be soon.

 - Themis is mobile, server or anything you make it.
-Themis is already multi-platform, available for mobile clients, servers or however way you choose to use it.
+Themis is already multi-platform, available for mobile clients, servers, or whichever way you choose to use it.
 Themis can be used in any network layout.
 It is threaded and concurrency-friendly.

 - Themis is built with users' needs in mind.
 We've been in the 'consumer’ developer’s chair for quite some time using all kinds of less-than-perfect tools.

 How it works